pyronear/pyro-vision/README.md

 ### datasets

-Access out OpenFire dataset just like any `torchvision.datasets.VisionDataset`:
+Access all pyrovision datasets just like any `torchvision.datasets.VisionDataset`:

 ```python
 from pyrovision.datasets import OpenFire